Limitations To workmans’ Comp That Can Prevent You From Receiving Benefits

 Criminal Acts

-Under the Michigan workmans’ comp law, you are not entitled to wage loss benefits if your loss of wage earning capacity is related to the commission of a crime.
+Under the Michigan law, your injuries aren’t covered under workers’ comp wage loss benefits if your loss of wage earning capacity is related to the commission of a crime.
 If it’s determined that your wage loss is only partly due to the commission of a crime and partly due to your work injury, you can still receive some benefits.

 You will not get workers’ compensation for any period of time that you are incarcerated.